 3.1 Environmental conditions

 Total precipitation and distribution patterns were distinct between the two hydrological years of the study (Fig. 1a, Table S1).
-In the first year of the study (2004), a wet autumn and winter was followed by a dry spring (51 % of the long-term average precipitation).
-In contrast, in the second year (2005), a typically wet autumn preceded an extremely dry winter (only 27 % of the long-term average precipitation) and a moderately dry spring (79 % of the long-term average precipitation).
+In the first year of the study (2004), a wet autumn and winter were followed by a dry spring (-49% of the long-term average precipitation).
+In contrast, in the second year (2005), a typically wet autumn preceded an extremely dry winter (-73% of the long-term average precipitation) and a moderately dry spring (-21 % of the long-term average precipitation).
 Total precipitation was 607 mm in 2004 and 410 mm in 2005.
-Indeed, 2005 was the driest year in the last 140 years in the southwestern Mediterranean (García-Herrera et al., 2007; Caldeira et al., 2015).(Banimahd and Khalili, 2013; Mendes et al., 2016)For this reason, the studied years will be named henceforth as mild and dry years, for 2004 and 2005, respectively.
-These two years were also contrasting regarding temperature (Fig. 1b).
-The mild year was warmer than the dry year (mean annual temperature was 16.3 and 15.3 ºC, respectively; Table S1), mostly due to the occurrence of an unusually cold winter during the dry year.
+Indeed, 2005 was the driest year in the last 140 years in the southwestern Mediterranean (García-Herrera et al., 2007; Caldeira et al., 2015).
+The SPEI computed on a 6-month period prior to the growing season (March) was, respectively for 2004 and 2005, -0.4 (mild drought) and -1.7 (severe drought) (Banimahd and Khalili, 2013; Mendes et al., 2016).
+For this reasons, the studied years will be named henceforth as mild and dry years, for 2004 and 2005, respectively.
+Regarding temperature (Fig. 1b), the mild year was slightly warmer than the dry year (mean annual temperature was 16.3 and 15.3 ºC, respectively; Table S1), mostly due to the occurrence of an unusually cold winter during the dry year.
 Compared to the long-term average, both years presented cooler autumns and winters and warmer springs and summers.
-From March to May, mean air temperatures were higher in the dry year, as compared to the mild year, inverting in June.
+From March to May, mean air temperatures were higher in the dry year, as compared to the mild year.
+In June, mean air temperature was 25.4 and 22.8 ºC, respectively for the mild and dry year.

-The degrees-day sum (DDS) until budburst were not significantly different among years (p>0.05, 461 ± 13 and 431 ± 19 ºC for the mild and dry year, respectively).
+The degrees-day sum (DDS) until budburst were not significantly different between years (p>0.05, 461 ± 13 and 431 ± 19 ºC for the mild and dry year, respectively, Fig. S1b).

 Figure 1. (a) Cumulative precipitation (mm) and (b) smoothed (7 days running average) daily mean temperature (ºC) for the study period.
 The long-term precipitation and monthly mean temperatures are included as a reference.